 Generally, the sizing demands for each roofing system can impact these processes.
 Commercial roofs require an extensive installation process because of their grand sizes.
 In contrast, a residential roof will take far less time to install, with some systems finishing in as little as a day or two.

-Repair services can also become quite cumbersome to navigate because of the layering that creates the complete roof system and how the damages may affect all involved materials.
+Repair services can also become quite cumbersome because of the layering that creates the complete roof system and how the damages may affect all involved materials.
 An example of variable repair outcomes is a leaking issue.
 When residential roofs leak, it's typically isolated and solvable by correcting the shingles or flashing.
 This may only take a few hours to complete, pending the severity.
 A commercial roof leak can become quite extensive and involve a patchwork of a designated area or a total rework of the layering.

 The financial differences undeniably set the two systems apart from one another.
 Asphalt residential shingles remain an industry-leading, cost-effective solution.
-However, various other materials are available, and they have their own pros and cons.
+However, various other materials are available, and they have their pros and cons.

 A commercial building requires increased financial means due to the extensive groundwork, size, and design elements, though they generally withstand long-term conditions and can handle much greater weight capacities.
 Upfront commercial roofs are more expensive.
-But when evaluating long-term performance demands, commercial buildings offer more flexibility.
+However, when evaluating long-term performance demands, commercial buildings offer more flexibility.

 Given the material and design differences, the tools necessary to complete roofing projects will weigh labor costs and job completion.
 A general commercial roofing project may require heat tools, welding equipment, and any associated personal protection gear that corresponds with the related tools.
 It's critical to factor in the labor demands and that the teams necessary to perform these jobs will obtain and possess different skill sets.